PHAredes/Blas2Guide/README.md

 ## Versions

-This is a guide for the Steam version 1.0.5 release.
-More informations [here](utils/versions.md).
+This is a guide for the Steam version 1.0.5 release

 ## Additional Resources